Bethlehem House

 Bethlehem House is:

-• A 24-hour service centre for people experiencing homelessness , situated in 225 Harrington Street, North Hobart.
+• A 24-hour service for people experiencing homelessness, situated at 225 Harrington Street, Hobart.

-• Tasmania’s largest provider of crisis and transitional accommodation for people experiencing homelessness .
+• Tasmania’s largest provider of crisis and transitional accommodation for men experiencing homelessness.

 • Staffed by qualified and experienced staff, 24hr a day.

-• Able to provide 12,500 bed nights every year across various secure facilities.
+• Able to provide 27,000+ bed nights every year across various campuses.

-• Currently supplying over 30,000 meals per year to residents and people experiencing homelessness.
+• Currently supplying more than 75,000 meals per year to residents and people experiencing homelessness.

-• Supported by schools, service groups, the wider community, and contributions from residents.
+• Supported by schools, service groups, the wider community and contributions from residents themselves.

 • Dining facilities